-Earth Ways specialises in helping you to design and create your own vibrant, thriving, highly productive natural ecosystem and edible landscape.
+Earth Ways specialises in teaching you how and helping you to design and create your own vibrant, thriving, highly productive natural ecosystem and edible landscape.
 Any size of project is suitable, from urban terraces and rooftops to large farms and estates.
 Permaculture design, forest gardening, ethical tree care, invasive species control and organic growing principles are all used to transform conventional landscapes into rich, self-regulating habitats – natural havens that nurture and sustain people and wildlife alike.

 Once established, a natural ecosystem will be low in impact, maintenance and cost yet resilient, self-organising, and very adaptable.
 Best of all, once mature the greatest task will be gathering the abundant harvests!